racket/rhombus/rhombus/0000-rhombus.md

 vectors or combine a list and a default-implementation map with keys and values.

-The `Map` function and `{` ... `}` shorthand accept a mixture of keyword-and non-keyword arguments, in which case it starts with a map containing the keyword keys and then adds additional keys.
-If a non-keyword key is used multiple times, the last use replaces the earlier ones.
-A map created by `Map` or `{` ... `}` uses `equal'` hashing if no keywords arguments are provided or if any non-keyword arguments are provided, otherwise it uses `eq'` hashing.

-`Map` is also an annotation and a binding constructor.
+`Map` or its curly-braces shorthand is also an annotation and a binding constructor.
 As an annotation or binding constructor, `Map` refers to map values genercially, and not to a specific implementation.
 For example, a list can be passed to a function that expects a `Map` argument.

-A binding use of `Map` must use keyword-only form, where the value positions are binding subpattern positions.
+In a binding use of `Map`, the key positions are *expressions*, not *bindings*.
+The binding matches an input that includes the keys, and each corresponding value is matched to the value binding pattern.

 ```
-fun alice_home(Map(~alice: p)): p
+fun alice_home({"alice": p}): p

 alice_home(neighborhood)  // prints Posn(4, 5)
 ```